stronnag/bbl2kml/README.md

 * flightlog2kml - Generates KML/Z file(s) from Blackbox log(s), OpenTX (OTX) and Bullet GCSS logs
 * mission2kml - Generate KML file from inav mission files (and other formats)
 * fl2mqtt - Generates MQTT data to stimulate the on-line Ground Control Station [BulletGCSS](https://bulletgcss.fpvsampa.com/)
 * fl2ltm - If fl2mqtt is installed (typically by hard or soft link) as `fl2ltm` it generates LTM  (inav's Lightweight Telemetry).
-This is primarily for use by [mwp](https://github.com/stronnag/mwptools/) as a unified replay tool for Blackbox and Opentx logs.
+This is primarily for use by [mwp](https://github.com/stronnag/mwptools/) as a unified replay tool for Blackbox and OpenTx logs.
+* log2mission - Converts a flight log (Blackbox, OpenTx, BulletGCSS) into a valid inav mission.
+A number of filters may be applied (time, flight mode).

 ```
 $ flightlog2kml --help